92. Balboa Park: Candy for your eyes

 The Balboa Statue Controversy Continues

-Again, please go back our FB page, and let us know where you stand on Balboa.
+Please go to our FB page, and let us know where you stand on Balboa.
 Click: https://www.facebook.com/HiddenHispanicHeritage/